-GOVERNORS' REPORT FOR THE YEAR ENDED 31 AUGUST 2020
+GOVERNORS' REPORT FOR THE YEAR ENDED 31 AUGUST 2021

-The Governors' report, incorporating a strategic report and the Governance Statement, was approved by order of the Board of Governors, as the company directors and signed on its behalf by G Parker, Chair of Trustees, and M Abbott, Accounting Officer.
+The Governors' Report and Governance Statement were approved by the Governing Body, as the company directors, on 1 December 2021 and signed on its behalf by A Howard, Chair of Trustees, and M Abbott, Accounting Officer.

-The Governors present their annual report together with the financial statements and auditors' report of the charitable company for the period 1 September 2019 to 31 August 2020.
+The Governors present their annual report together with the financial statements and auditors' report of the charitable company for the period 1 September 2020 to 31 August 2021.
 The annual report serves the purposes of both a governors' and a directors' report under Company Law.